Things To Do In Dubai

 A helicopter tour brings you the complete picture of Dubai with all the tall buildings and sprawling urban cityscape.

-A few companies in Dubai offer helicopter tours like Emirates Helicopter Tours, Helicopter Tour Dubai, HeliDubai, and more.
+A few companies in Dubai offer helicopter tours, such as Emirates Helicopter Tours, Helicopter Tour Dubai, and HeliDubai.

 Good for seeing Dubai from the sky and also if you haven’t been on a helicopter before give it a try.

-35. Horse ride
+35. Horse Ride

 Did you secretly wish that you could saddle a horse like a professional jockey?
 You can try this out at any of Dubai’s numerous equestrian clubs.

-Horses are indisputable in Emirati society, and have glorified these magnificent beasts in their paintings and poems.
+Horses are indisputable in Emirati society and have glorified these magnificent beasts in their paintings and poems.
 Unsurprisingly, Dubai hosts the most eminent and anticipated horse racing championship globally — the Dubai World Cup.
 Arabian horses are the rage for their beauty and powerful muscles among the horses.

 Even if you are a novice in horse riding, you can go to any equestrian club or a private stable to learn dressage, saddle up the steed, rein the horse, and how to ride and tend them.
 There are some parklands in the desert natural reserves where you can canter your gelding under the twilight glow and spot desert foxes and gazelle.